courselabs/project-cicd/README.md

 First we want to define a simple Jenkins pipeline which fetches the project repo, builds all the images and runs a test by starting containers.
 Your Compose model from part 2 is the starting point for that.

-Run the build containers from `infra/build/docker-compose.yml`.
+Run the build server containers from `infra/build/docker-compose.yml`.
 When they're up you can browse to Jenkins at http://localhost:8081 and to Gogs (the Git server) at http://localhost:3000; the credentials for both are the same:

 - username: `courselabs`
 - password: `student`